gargdev/otpverification/README.md

 Specify the license under which your project is distributed.
 Mention if your project uses third-party libraries with different licenses.
 ```

+Simply copy and paste this code into your README.md file, replacing "Your React.js Project Name," URLs, and descriptions with your actual project information.
+Make sure to keep the README file updated as your project evolves to provide accurate and helpful information to users and contributors.

+##Snapshots
 ![SignIn Image](snapshot/signin.png)
 ![OTP Image](snapshot/otp.png)
 ![Success Image](snapshot/success.png)

-Simply copy and paste this code into your README.md file, replacing "Your React.js Project Name," URLs, and descriptions with your actual project information.
-Make sure to keep the README file updated as your project evolves to provide accurate and helpful information to users and contributors.